jarent/jarent.github.io/_posts/2014-12-09-mule-esb-real-life-request-reply.md

 Issue#1: VM endpoint inside request-reply cannot be in transactional scope
 ====
-It is not any black magic.
-It is highlighted even in official [Mule ESB documentation for Request-Reply Scope](http://www.mulesoft.org/documentation/display/current/Request-Reply+Scope).
+It turned out to be rather obvious rule.
+It is highlighted even in official [Mule ESB documentation for Request-Reply Scope](http://www.mulesoft.org/documentation/display/current/Request-Reply+Scope) - warning sign and yellow highlighted note draw attention.
 However documentation says nothing regarding how to fix it.
-And it turned out to be quite easy - it is enought to disable transaction for request-reply VM endpoints.
+And it turned out to be quite easy.
+It is enought to disable transaction for request-reply VM endpoints.
 It doesn't affect process logic at all - HTTP calls are not transactional and final VM outbound endpoint still is within transaction.
+Explicit definition of proper vm:transaction action in request-reply scope below:
 {% highlight xml %}
 <request-reply doc:name="Request-Reply">
 	<vm:outbound-endpoint exchange-pattern="one-way"